From the maitre’d and bridal attendant to the flower delivery and chef, we’ve got you covered.

 While it might be hard to think of on the day of your wedding, a good suggestion is to put each tip in an envelope based on the suggestions above, as well as suggestions from the venue.
 When it comes time to hand them out, add a little more or remove as you see fit.
 If that’s too stressful, base your tip on your experiences before your wedding day.
 Did the DJ and photographer listen to your concerns?
 Were they available when you needed to speak with them?
 How about the venue?
 Most venues have a tasting ahead of the big day – did you meet with the maitre’d then?
 How were you treated?

 Again, the above tips are just suggestions.
-Ultimately, you should tip with what you feel comfortable with, as well as how you feel the service was.
+Always check with your venue on their suggestions.
+In the end, you should tip with what you feel comfortable with, as well as how you feel the service was.